xerocross/xero-factor-2/README.md

 From a user's perspective, I consider Xero-Factor-2 version 2 of Xerocross.factor because they are almost identical from the user's perspective.

+## Transition to TypeScript

+I'm currently trying to refactor this app completely to use TypeScript.
+I realize nobody is terribly interested in apps for factoring primes, but I am hoping to write some code that represents me, and I want to do it for practice.
+That is currently in progress.
+I am having some trouble with combining Vue with TypeScript, so we'll see how it goes. (written July 5, 2023).

 ## Technology

 This is a Vue 3 project.
 It's so simple there was no need for any special tools to manage state.
 I have used decimal.js for handling large numbers.